José Luis López (Mexican footballer)

 José Luis López Monroy (born 19 October 1979 in Mexico City) is a Mexican former professional footballer who played as a midfielder.

 Career

 He played for Club Necaxa, in Aguascalientes, Mexico, as a midfielder (usually on the right flank).
 He joined the Pumas youth system when he was 13 years old and worked his way through the ranks before moving to Puebla F.C. and making his Primera Division de Mexico debut for them.
 After a brief period with La Franja he returned to Pumas and made his first appearance for them on 6 January 2001 against Estudiantes Tecos.

 Lopez has also played for Club Irapuato in the Primera A.

+In February 2024, López received the Medal of Sporting Merit from the Congress of Mexico City alongside baseball players Randy Arozarena and Iván Terrazas.